 Macbeth opened in Victoria in October, 2012 and moved to Opéra de Québec for subsequent performances in May, 2014.
 The Quebec performances used the same conductor (Timothy Vernon), director (Morris Panych), designers (Ken MacDonald, Alan Brodie, Dana Osborne), and lead singers (Lyne Fortin, Gregory Dahl, and Alain Coulombe).

-The Marriage of Figaro, with Cameron Poerteous' arresting production design, followed its April 2014 run in Victoria with performances in January 2015 at Calgary Opera.
+The Marriage of Figaro, with Cameron Porteous' arresting production design, followed its April 2014 run in Victoria with performances in January 2015 at Calgary Opera.
 The production is also being staged by Manitoba Opera in November, 2015.
 Brent Krysa is the director in all three cities.

 POV's scene and costume shop also provide first rate creative and construction services to other local and visiting arts organizations throughout the year.

 The Opera Shop's 10,000 square foot warehouse,located at 620 Discovery Street in Victoria, is available for film, television and event production.